gregmsanderson/fly-live-beats/docs/5-aws-create-database.md

 Next, [the VPC](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html).
 I'm going to use the default VPC.

 Next, the subnet.
 I'll use the default subnet group.
 The default AWS VPC includes three _public_ subnets.
+If you have created your own VPC, I believe by default _new_ ones have two public subnets and two private subnets.

-However it's best practice to put a RDS database in a _private_ subnet.
+It's best practice to put a RDS database in a _private_ subnet.
 What is the difference?

 - A _public_ subnet is associated with a route table that _has_ a route to an Internet gateway.
 - A _private_ subnet is associated with a route table that _does not_ have a route to an Internet gateway.

-The default AWS VPC's main [route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) _has_ a route to an Internet gateway, which is why the initial three subnets are _public_.
+The default AWS VPC's [route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) has a route to an Internet gateway, which is why its initial three subnets are _public_.

-To create a new _private_ subnet you would need to create a route table that does not, then associate that with a new subnet.
+To create a new subnet that is _private_ you would need to create a route table that does _not_, then associate that route table with a new subnet.

-I know my database is empty _and_ this is just a demo app.
-I also want to demonstrate connecting to a database from my local machine later on.
-So _I_ will put _this_ RDS instance in a public subnet and will say "yes" to public access in a moment.
+I know my database is empty _and_ this is just a demo.
+For simplicity I also want to connect to it directly from my local machine later on.
+So _I_ will put _this_ RDS instance in a public subnet.

-If you are also just trying it out and have also opted for a public subnet, next decide whether to allow public access.
-Again, _ideally_ you want to pick "no".
-But saying "yes" does not directly open it up to the whole world.
-That would be very bad.
-Instead it determines whether a public IP is added. _Who_ can access it is controlled within its security group.
-That is a virtual firewall.
-In that security group you can allow access from e.g only your IP.
+If you are also just trying it and also opted for a public subnet, next decide whether to allow public access.
+That option determines whether a public IP is added.
+Access is still controlled within its security group (a virtual firewall).
+In that security group you can limit access.

-On the other hand if you have opted for a private subnet and want to connect to it from your local machine, you can't (directly).
+On the other hand if you have opted to put it in a private subnet, you can't (directly) connect to it from your local machine.
 One option is using a bastion host (like an EC2 instance that _is_ inside the same VPC, since that _can_ connect to it).
 That's outside the scope of this guide.

 Next, choose the option to create a _new_ security group (rather than use the default one).
 That's important.
-It makes it _much_ easier to connect other applications to this database as you can then select this RDS security group by name rather than have to remember what a "default" one is being used by:
+It makes it _much_ easier to connect other applications in the VPC to this database as you can then select this RDS security group by name/ID rather than have to remember what the "default" one is being used by:

 ![RDS security group](img/aws_rds_security_group.jpeg)